The western coast of Paxos

 The most popular cluster of sea caves on the island is near Erimitis

 beach and all boats and ships stop here for swimming and rest.
 The sea water around the caves is vivid blue and thus they call them "the blue caves".
 The roof of one of the caves has collapsed and formed a hole through which the sunshine peeks inside.
-The imposing rock of Ortholithos (a vertical rock which sticks out of the sea) is near the Blue caves.
+The imposing rock of Ortholithos (a huge vertical rock which sticks out of the sea) is near the Blue caves.